 Samba focuses mostly on striking photographic across art, music and fashion, and their interrelationship with Brazilian queer and Blac"k culture with collaborators ranging from established names such as Liniker to "Instagram-sourced folk like Iago Kulesis.
 The cover star is young, Black queer artist Samuel de Saboia.
 This cover choice "not only challenges President Bolsonaro's rhetoric but also provides as a beacon of hope in a time of vast uncertainty," says Porto Rocha.

 "The cover was designed to stand out on any magazine shelf," it adds.
 "The use of yellow in combination with Plaak's robust, condensed letterforms evokes a raw, urban sensibility.
 A sense of urgency is created by repeating and enveloping every side of the magazine with a vertically stacked logo.
 Samba, therefore, remains visible from all angles, reflecting the varied stories that unfold across its pages."

 The idea of duality – a key theme for the magazine – is echoed in its design: two opposing covers are used, with the front seeing Samuel de Saboia pose in a satin dress; on the back, he's looking smokin' in leather.
 Both were shot by Philippe Vogelenzang.
 "In this way, the magazine also explores different conceptions of identity," says Porto Rocha.
 "Free of text, the seamless flow of full-bleed imagery contrasts with a structured index that credits each of the contributing artists, drawing inspiration from the directory-like aesthetics of Yellow Pages."

-Proceeds from sales of the mag are donated to Casa 1, an organisation supporting the LGBTQ+ community in São Paulo.
+Proceeds from sales of the mag are donated to Casa 1, an organisation supporting the LGBT+ community in São Paulo.